verhas/jScriptBasic/site/advanced/nativeapi.md

         assertEquals("13hello world", sw.toString());
 ```

 To set the variable you should pass a Java `Object` to the method.
 Whenever you pass a primitive it
 will be autoboxed to an `Object` and ScriptBasic for Java will convert it to a BASIC object.
 The conversion is
- automatic. `Byte`, `Short` and `Integer` values are converted to `Long`. `Float` values are converted to
+automatic. `Byte`, `Short` and `Integer` values are converted to BASIC integer numerical values, which is essentially
+`Long`. `Float` values are converted to BASIC floating point numbers, which are `Double`.
+`Character` and `String` values are converted to BASIC strings, which are `String`.
+The BASIC code works embedding
+these `Long`, `Double` and `String` objects into `RightValue` objects which is the value holding object in BASIC.

- `Double`. `Character` values are converted to `String`.
-If you happen to pass a `RightValue` to the
+If you happen to pass a `RightValue`, which is the already converted value to the
 method `setVariable()` then it will be stored without conversion.

-Any other objects will be wrapped into a
+Any other objects, which can not be converted to `RightValue` wrapped `Long`, `Double` or `String` will be wrapped into a
- new `RightValue` and will be accessible from the BASIC code as a Java Object: you can access fields `X.field` or
+new `RightValue` as a general Java object and will be accessible from the BASIC code as a Java Object:
- you can call methods of the object `X.method()`.
+you can access fields `X.field` or you can call methods of the object `X.method()`, so be careful what you pass to the
+BASIC program.

+If you want to pass an object to the BASIC program but you do not want any BASIC program to
+poke it (access fields and call methods on it) then either

+1. make sure that the object's class implements the interface `NoAccess` (exported as the SPI of
+the BASIC interpreter) or
+1. if it is not possible because you have no access over the class (e.g. third party and you
+do not control the source) then you can put the object first into a `NoAccessProxy` object
+(also available in the PSI package) and pass that to the BASIC program.
+The class
+`NoAccessProxy` contains a public field `target` that you can set and read any time and it also
+implements the `NoAccess` interface so the BASIC program will not be able to access the field and
+through the field your object.

+However, generally it is better not ot pass any object to the BASIC program that it has
+nothing to do with.
+The above methodologies are there in case you want to pass an
+object to the BASIC program that it can pass on as argument to a subroutine call implemented
+in Java.

 After the code was executed you are able to query the values of the global variables:

 ```
         ScriptBasic engine = ScriptBasic.getEngine();